sarangii/sarangii.github.io/resume.md

 ---

-TL;DR, I am not a cookie cutter candidate for this job :) But whatever I have done previously is transferable to this job.
-Listening to the customers, facilitating communication and helping them navigate through policies.
-I love technology, I believe that it is humans best friend after dogs.
-This opportunity marries the best of both the world, technology and helping humans navigate through it.
-It also involves the second part which is communicating and positioning self in the market.
+TL;DR, I am not a cookie cutter candidate for this job.
+The skills that I have acquired previously would make me a tight fight for the role.
+This role marries the best of both worlds I love, helping humans navigate technology.
+Plausible as organization stands for ethical technology and sustainable business.
+The position would be a good fit from the perspective of skill-sets and world view.

+This is divided into different sections.
+Please feel free to skip around.

 Keeping ears close to the customer and helping them navigate the system.